 ITU-R BT.2408 [8] recommends the reference level for "HDR Reference White" be set to 75% HLG or 58% PQ (equivalent to 203 cd/m2 on a 1,000 cd/m2 reference display).
 Reference white can serve as a good anchor point around which the rest of the image can be shaded.
-203 nits (cd/m2) was chosen to provide sufficient headroom for "highlights" while allowing comfortable viewing in HDR/WCG and after conversion to SDR/WCG.
+203 cd/m2 was chosen to provide sufficient headroom for "highlights" while allowing comfortable viewing in HDR/WCG and after conversion to SDR/WCG.
 Some experts are considering a more flexible range for HDR reference white to maintain an acceptable SDR average picture level (APL) when down mapped.
 When selectively down mapping the HDR anchor point into SDR, the APL will change.
 Down mapping HDR reference white to SDR at a lower signal level can allow the preservation of additional highlights in HDR but also a lower SDR APL.
 Conversely, down mapping HDR reference white into SDR at a higher signal level will cause more clipping with loss of detail and a higher SDR APL.
 HDR reference white serves as a visible anchor point for conversions to-and-from SDR and ultimately establishes the ability to "roundtrip" thru the entire workflow in a "single-stream workflow" (SDR->HDR->SDR).

-Alternatively, HLG can support almost an additional stop of dynamic range by utilizing the superwhite signal range, between 10-bit code values 941 and 1023.
-Professional monitors are available which can display HLG super-white signals (SMPTE PLUS).
+Alternatively, HLG can support almost an additional stop of dynamic range and a larger colour volume by utilizing the what's commonly referred to as the super-white signal range (between 10-bit code values 941 and 1019).
+Professional monitors are available which can display HLG super-white signals.
+Since not all displays support this range with HLG10, the extended color volume cannot be guaranteed.